nikitavoloboev/data/programming-languages/javascript/javascript.md

 - [You can define and run the function straight away by enclosing it in parenthesis and adding empty () after](https://forum.keyboardmaestro.com/t/javascript-assistance/8331/2)
 - In JavaScript, a type is a runtime tag describing the actual kind of data you have at runtime.
 - A property is any value attached to an object.
 A method is a property that is a function.
+- ‘this’, always references the owner of the function it is in, for this case — since it is now out of scope — the window/global object.

 ## Links
 - [2017 JavaScript Rising Stars](https://risingstars.js.org/2017/en/)